Background

 China had used 3 divisions in Arunachal Pradesh.
 Holding a position in Tongpeng La area near Tawang, Subedar Joginder Singh Sahnan of the Sikh Regiment faced repeated attacks by the Chinese between 20-23 October 1962.
 Despite suffering grievous wounds, he refused evacuation.
 He manned a light machine gun and killed a large number of enemies.
 Finally better weapons and superior numbers of the enemy prevailed and Singh was martyred.
 He was posthumously awarded the Param Veer Chakra for his bravery under adverse conditions.
 The Chinese troops kept penetrating from Tawang to Se La to Dirang to Dzong to Bomdi La AND another division at Walong encircling the Indian troops, which were completely scattered and outnumbered.
 Arunachal Pradesh was still under Gen Kaul.

 The Chinese supplies were stretched and they did not have a proper air force.
 For some strange reason, Nehru decided not to use the Indian Air Force, to cut off the stretched Chinese supplies lines.
 This was a strategic blunder and was against the earlier advice given by the Directorate of Military Operations.
 China halted their attacks on 24 October and Zhou Enlai sued for peace.
-He was buying time to regroup his forces.
+He was buying time to regroup his forces but Nehru did not understand this.
 There would be a lull in fighting for around 3 weeks.

 USA and UK supported India and offered arms.
 But, almost all Non-Aligned nations and the Arab world, except UAE, were silent and urged restraint.
 This hurt Nehru the most, as he always felt he was the leader of the Non-Aligned Movement.
 USSR blamed Nehru for the conflict.